Mumbai: Don't accept Rs 500, Rs 1,000 notes, BEST tells conductors

-The decision is part of their plan to avoid being handed fake currency notes, and BEST claims the conductors aren’t trained enough to recognise a counterfeit note; staffers will soon be trained to identify such notes as well
+The decision is part of their plan to avoid being handed fake currency notes, and BEST claims the conductors aren’t trained enough to recognise a counterfeit note

 In a move that could result in spats between passengers and conductors increasing further, the Brihanmumbai Electric Supply and Transport (BEST) has asked its conductors and staff members sitting at cash counters of bus depots to refrain from accepting currency notes of denominations of Rs 500 and Rs 1,000.